How can I get foreign currency for a trip I am taking abroad?

 - Photocopy the front and back of your passport and your debit and credit cards before you leave on your trip.
 Secure the copies separately from your wallet, passport and cash.

 - If you have a locked mobile phone with e-mail access, send the scanned documents to yourself.
-Keep your phone separate from your wallet.

 - Carry just enough cash to cover incidentals, public transportation and tips.